 After over 20 years of rapid development, China's residential real estate market has accumulated around 33.9 billion square meters of floor area in urban areas as of December 31, 2019.
-The high volume of existing homes, coupled with population inflow and limited new land supply in urban areas is expected to underpin the growth of existing home sales and home rentals in China.
+The high volume of existing homes, coupled with population inflow and limited land supply in urban areas is expected to underpin the growth of existing home sales and home rentals in China.

 Existing home sales.
 The average housing turnover rate for existing homes in China, defined as the number of existing home sales over the total number of existing homes, was 1.1% in 2019, compared to approximately 3.8% in the United States, according to the CIC Report.
 Approximately 88.3% of the 6.0 million home sales in the United States were of existing homes in 2019, according to the CIC report, compared to 23.8% in China.
-The disparity indicates a significant room for growth in existing home sales in China.
-In 2019, existing home sales already surpassed new home sales in terms of number of transactions in 19 Chinese cities, and approximately 69.3% of total home sales were of existing homes in Beijing.
+The disparity indicates a significant growth potential in existing home sales in China.
+In 2019, existing home sales already surpassed new home sales in terms of number of transactions in 19 Chinese cities, and approximately 69.3% of the total home sales were of existing homes in Beijing.
 It is expected that the number of existing home sales as a percentage of total home sales in China will continue to increase from 23.8% in 2019 to 34.7% in 2024, according to the CIC Report.

 Home rentals.
 Home rentals in China has also started to play a more significant role.
-The relatively high home prices have made rentals in urban China a more economically affordable solution, especially in top-tier cities that typically have a large population of immigrants.
+The relatively high residential property prices have made rentals in urban China a more economically affordable solution, especially in top-tier cities that typically have a large population of immigrants.
 Approximately 13.3% of the population in China rented a home in 2019, and the percentage is expected to increase to 14.9% by 2024, according to the CIC Report.

 New home sales.
-After 20 years of significant growth, the GTV of new home sales is expected to increase moderately with a CAGR of 2.3%, from RMB13.9 trillion in 2019 to RMB15.6 trillion in 2024, according to the CIC Report.
+After 20 years of significant growth, the GTV of new home sales is expected to increase from RMB0.3 trillion in 2000 to RMB13.9 trillion in 2019 and is expected to increase moderately with a CAGR of 2.3% to RMB15.6 trillion in 2024, according to the CIC Report.

-GTV of China's Other Home Related Services Market.
-2014-2024E
+GTV of China's Other Home-related Services Market, 2014-2024E